Bungie-net/api/README.md

 # The State of the API

-The API itself is currently offline in anticipation of the release of Destiny 2.
-We have this site as a special sneak preview of the data that will be provided by the API when it comes online.
+The API itself is online, however several endpoints are still in a beta or unusable state.
+Stay posted and keep an eye peeled on the documentation for further updates.

 # I'm New to the API.
 What can I do with it?
 - (TODO: Create a grand overview tour of Destiny API features for new users in wiki, including how to get mobile databases and what the heck a mobile database is)